MM-SEAL: A Large-scale Video Dataset of Multi-person Multi-grained Spatio-temporally Action Localization: The MM-SEAL Dataset

 \subsubsection{Data Selection.}

-For the purpose of obtaining atomic actions and complex activities simultaneously, we randomly choose 4,224 videos from ActivityNet-1.3 and HACS.
-For complex activity detection, we annotate 17,712 complex activity instances spanning 200 categories.
-For atomic action detection, annotators annotate 49,578 atomic actions instances spanning 172 categories within complex activity instances.
-These videos construct the source of \textit{SEAL Tubes}.
+For the purpose of obtaining atomic actions and complex activities simultaneously, we randomly choose 5,376 videos from ActivityNet-1.3 and HACS.
+For complex activity detection, we annotate 17,712 complex activity instances spanning 200 categories in 4,224 videos.
+For atomic action detection, annotators annotate 111,680 atomic actions instances spanning 172 categories within complex activity instances in 5,376 videos.

-In order to augment action categories of person-object interaction actions, we add a lot of videos that present pastoral life of v-logs as a part source of \textit{SEAL Clips}.
-It is notable that we deliberately choose videos with simple backgrounds to encourage models to focus on action rather than the background, enhancing the discernibility for atomic actions.
-Models trained on \textit{SEAL Clips} can be utilized to extract atomic action features.

-With the above data selection principles, ActivityNet-1.3 and HACS construct the video source of \textit{SEAL Tubes}.
-The source of \textit{SEAL Clips} is composed of ActivityNet-1.3, HACS and some web videos on YouTube with high-resolution.